jan-por/cutpoint/README.md

 The function `cp_value_plot` enables the creation of contour plots and index plots from a `cpobj` Object.
-The AIC values of the cutpoint estimation process or the Likelihood Ratio Test (LRT) statistic can be used for this.
+The AIC values of the cutpoint estimation process or the Likelihood Ratio Test statistic (LRT) statistic can be used for this.

 #### **Contour plot**